-What does it mean to teach to the standard?
 We hear this so often, especially in curriculum design, but what does that really look like in practice?
 Teaching to the standard is an essential component to a well-planned and executed lesson that truly teaches students what they need to know.
-I have seen too many lessons where the students are having fun and the teacher is a great facilitator, but when you ask the students what they were supposed to leave knowing that day, they can’t tell you.
+I have seen too many lessons where students have fun and the teacher facilitates well, but when you ask the students what they needed to leave knowing that day, they can’t tell you.
 It doesn’t matter how engaged a student is or how much fun they are having, if they didn’t learn the standard that was set at the top of that lesson, then your job was not accomplished.

-Teaching to the standard means that everything you are doing in the classroom that day is driven by the standards which you identified at the top of your lesson plan.
+Teaching to the standard means everything you do in the classroom that day stems from the standards which you identified at the top of your lesson plan.
 Think about it: if you went to all of that trouble to find naturally aligned objectives to create a powerful learning experience in the classroom, what sense does it make to ignore teaching TO those standards?
 And while we’re here, let’s pause for a moment to remind ourselves that teaching to the standard also means teaching to all of the standards that we have set.
 So, if you have aligned a math and a music standard, you are teaching to both of those standards.
 By the end of the class, students will be able to know and DO something with both of the concepts you are trying to teach.

 By being accountable to ourselves and our students, we are ensuring the highest quality of lesson design and implementation across content areas.
 And that serves our students by providing them with direct and purposeful connections to the skills and processes they need to learn to succeed in and out of school.
 Now and Tomorrow.